Skip to Main Content

 Robotic-assisted cardiac surgery

 Currently, Dr. Liao is among a handful of highly experienced robotic cardiac surgeons in the U.S. and the only cardiac surgeon in Greater Houston using the da Vinci Robotic Surgical System to treat valve and coronary disease.
-His robotic cardiac surgery program at The Texas Heart Institute at Baylor St. Luke’s Medical Center is among the top 10 programs in the U.S. Since his arrival at The Texas Heart Institute at Baylor St. Luke’s Medical Center in 2019, he has performed over 400 robotic heart operations, making it the fastest-growing program in the country.
+His robotic cardiac surgery program at Baylor St. Luke’s Medical Center is among the top 10 programs in the U.S. Since his arrival at Baylor St. Luke’s Medical Center in 2019, he has performed over 400 robotic heart operations, making it the fastest-growing program in the country.

 Robotic Heart Surgery Procedure Leads United States in Program Growth